Invitation For Bid (IFB) versus Request For Proposal (RFP)–is the least expensive really the least expensive?

 In an RFP, it is critical that the responding vendors clearly highlight the features and functionality of their controller and to educate through their response the enhanced benefits as they differ from a minimum benchmark.

 Operating profile refers to the illumination as well as light levels during a given night.
 Often agencies chose dusk to dawn illumination for security lighting, with light levels scaled back when service is no longer operating.
-Advertising lighting is often split anywhere from 4 to 6 hours after sundown, and returns for 2 to 4 hours before sunrise.
+Advertising lighting is often split anywhere from four to six hours after sundown, and returns for two to four hours before sunrise.
 Only systems that incorporate a real time clock that self adjusts to daylight savings can provide such accurate profiles.

-Urban Solar provides a five (5) year warranty from the delivery date.
-This warranty covers all parts of the lighting systems, excluding batteries which have a three (3) year prorated warranty.
+Urban Solar provides a five-year warranty from the delivery date.
+This warranty covers all parts of the lighting systems, excluding batteries which have a three-year prorated warranty.

 A warranty is only as good as the company who is offering it.
 Experience with solar lighting, as well as how long a company has been in business, will help determine whether a proposer will be able to provide warranty assistance if needed in the future.

 References can not only offer the opportunity to hear about the proposed vendor and system, but they can also provide insight into the experience these agencies have had with other vendors.
 Information or unknown criteria to look for may be found through their first hand experience.
-Industry standards typically request 3 to 5 references of customers using the same product.
+Industry standards typically request three to five references of customers using the same product.

 Certifications and measurements